CSRG-Group/dcs-notes.github.io/_CS139/Theory10.md

     * Can be a lot of work to double the number of pages
     * Two sets of pages need updating

-# best?
+# Best?
 Each has its merits

-some content can work best with different designs
+Some content can work best with different designs